 I’d be doing you a disservice trying to explain super() in one bullet point so I’m going to direct you to where I read up on it.
 The 3rd answer in this Stack Overflow thread is amazing as is this Programiz article.

 Phew!
 Okay.
 Next up, we can define some GoodBoss specific class functions.
-These can only be used by an object created using the GoodBoss
+These are functions that can only be used by an object created using the GoodBoss

 class: